Reporting a data breach procedure

 Any Girlguiding member or volunteer aged 18 or over.
 If you are supervising a member or volunteer who is under 18 you are responsible for making sure they know how to report breaches to you.

 Remember, you are responsible for reporting data breaches to the data protection lead at HQ immediately after discovering a breach.

 What is personal data?

 Personal data is information that identifies an individual.
-Examples include: name, address, date of birth, email address, social media handle, photos and videos.
+Examples include names, addresses, dates of birth, email addresses, social media handles, photos and videos.
 Personal data also includes things like a person’s religion, beliefs, health issues and gender identity.

 What is a data breach?

 A data breach is an incident or omission that results in a loss, theft, deletion, unauthorised sharing or unauthorised access to personal data.
 Here are some examples: